spycvs/kbsystem/README.md

 ## Synopsis

 KBSystem is a reports system for the Barangay.
-The aim of this program is to export the generated reports into pdf and excel files while providing a minimalistic design.
+The aim of this program is to export the generated reports into PDF and Excel files while providing a minimalistic design.

 ## Dependencies